Some Memories of Iris Wilson - Page 1

 Iris was a good supporter of the Mother’s Union an we used to joke about the St. John’s Mothers Mafioso and watch out when you saw all the M.U. members carrying violin cases.
 Iris’s sense of humour could be irreverent and naughty with a twinkle in her eye (she did have two, eyes that is), while Cliff just smiled.
 Cliff and Iris were married at St. John’s for just over 56 years and they had five children, most played a part at St. John’s before they moved away.
 John stayed with them as they grew older, and he also stayed at St. John’s.
 Iris would talk about her days as a girl and then as a mother, it wasn’t an easy life but she would give us her happy memories.

 Serving God and the Community of Leytonstone for 180 years

-Eulogy for Iris Wilson - Page 2
+Some Memories of Iris Wilson - Page 2

-Eulogy for Iris Wilson - Page 3
+Some Memories of Iris Wilson - Page 3

 One more memory: Iris said she always thought that the start of Christmas was seeing the old Christmas crib (in the church children’s area) and the lighting of the first candle with the first Christmas prayer.
 ‘Always start with prayer’.